 Your credit score plays a huge role in what loans and interest rates you qualify for.
 Your credit score tells lenders how risky you are to lend money to.
 Taking steps to improve your credit score and reduce your debt can pay off big as you prepare to get a mortgage.
 Better numbers mean better loan options with lower interest rates.
 Your credit score is based on the following information:

-- Your payment history

 - The amount of money you owe

-- The length of your credit history
+The length of your credit history

-- Types of credit you've used
+Types of credit you've used

-- Your pursuit of new credit

 Most lenders require a credit score of at least 620 to qualify for the majority of loans.
 A score above 720 will generally get you the very best loan terms.
 Keep in mind that you should also avoid taking out any additional loans (large or small) until after the home purchase is finalized as that will affect your credit score.